rsdoiel/mkpage/README.md

 # mkpage project

-*mkpage* (pronounced "make page") colletion of command line utilities written as a [Go](https://golang.org) package.
-These utilities provide an experimental deconstructed content management systems for the websites.
+*mkpage* (pronounced "make page") collection of command line utilities written as a [Go](https://golang.org) package.
+These utilities provide an experimental deconstructed content management system for websites.
 Rather than run systems like Wordpress and Drupal you can assemble your own by combining the tools in *mkpage* with common Unix utilities to render your website.
 This means that Bash scripts can easily create simple to complex websites from content written in Markdown.
 Versioning your site works easily with source code control systems such as git or svn.

-## It stared with *mkpage*
+## It started with *mkpage*

 *mkpage* utility is an experimental template engine with an embedded markdown processor.
 It is a simple command line tool which accepts key value pairs and applies them to a Golang [text/template](https://golang.org/pkg/text/template/).
 The key side of a pair corresponds to the template element names that will be replaced in the render version of the document.
-If a key was cllaed "pageContent" the template element would look like `{{ .pageContent }}`.
+If a key was called "pageContent" the template element would look like `{{ .pageContent }}`.
 The value of "pageContent" would replace `{{ .pageContent }}`.
-Go text/templates elements can do more than that but the is the core idea.
+Go text/templates elements can do more than that but this is the core idea.
-On the value side of the key/value pair you is alsp a string.
-But the value describes both a data source and as well as having a specific type of content.
+On the value side of the key/value pair is also a string.
+The value describes a data source, as well as, a specific type of content.
 Data sources can be one of three types -
-- literal text, a filename or URL.
+- literal text, a filename, or URL.
 The data source can be of one of three types - plain text, markdown or JSON.